-Introducing ground-breaking research on the positive and vital impact of animal assisted therapy.
+Introducing ground-breaking research on the positive and vital impact of animal assisted interventions.

 The music for our campaign video was generously composed by Lewis White.

-Through the evidence of high quality qualitative and quantitative research, Middlesex University researchers have now generated empirical evidence to demonstrate that animal assisted therapy has a transformative impact on participants involved in our TheraPaws programme.
+Through the evidence of high quality qualitative and quantitative research, Middlesex University researchers have now generated empirical evidence to demonstrate that animal assisted interventions have a transformative impact on participants involved in our TheraPaws programme.

 Scientific evidence gathered by the researchers also proves that care home based animal therapy is proficient at: